Psoriatic arthritis

 Diagnosis

-- Examine your joints for signs of swelling or tenderness
+- Look at your joints for swelling or tenderness.

-- Check your fingernails for pitting, flaking and other abnormalities
+- Check your fingernails for signs of pitting or peeling.

-- Press on the soles of your feet and around your heels for to check for tender areas
+- Press on the bottoms of your feet and around your heels to check for sore spots.

 No single test can confirm a diagnosis of psoriatic arthritis.
-But some types of tests can rule out other causes of joint pain, such as rheumatoid arthritis or gout.
+But different tests can help rule out other causes of joint pain, such as rheumatoid arthritis or gout.

 Imaging tests

-- X-rays.
-These can help pinpoint changes in the joints that occur in psoriatic arthritis but not in other arthritic conditions.
+- X-rays can show changes in the joints that are common in psoriatic arthritis but not seen in other types of arthritis.

 Laboratory tests